 Writer Peter Morgan's favorite line is after the Queen has taken the final call from Tony Blair in the kitchen at Balmoral.
 She hangs up the phone, heads upstairs, knocks on the door, and simply says, "Mummy?"

 The jewelry Helen Mirren wears is based on actual jewels owned by Elizabeth II.
-Some pieces shown include: her trademark 2 or 3 strands of pearls, Queen Victoria's bow brooch (at Diana's funeral), and Queen Mary's button earrings (the large pearl earrings each topped by a tiny diamond.)
+Some pieces shown include: her trademark two or three strands of pearls, Queen Victoria's bow brooch (at Diana's funeral), and Queen Mary's button earrings (the large pearl earrings each topped by a tiny diamond).

 One of the biggest single costs of the film was using a helicopter to fly over the stalking party to get a view of the Scottish countryside.
 Director Stephen Frears was in the helicopter to get the shot, and was sick with the flu at the time.
 Regardless, he thought it was worth it to obtain such gorgeous scenery for the film.

 Both director Stephen Frears and writer Peter Morgan were out of the country the week that Princess Diana died.
-Morgan claims to have been getting married at the exact time that the Princess's funeral was taking place.
-Both men feel that being geographically removed from that highly emotional week in Britain better prepared them to work more objectively on the film.
+Morgan claimed to have been getting married at the exact time that the Princess's funeral was taking place.
+Both men felt that being geographically removed from that highly emotional week in Britain better prepared them to work more objectively on the film.

-The five corgis who portray the Queen's dogs won the 2007 London Film Festival's first-ever Fido award for dogs in movies.
+The five corgis who portrayed the Queen's dogs won the 2007 London Film Festival's first-ever Fido award for dogs in movies.
 They won "Best in World" and the "Best Historical" category.
-They are owned by Liz Smith, a retired UK caterer, and were "discovered" by a film scout at an obedience competition.
-Their names are Alice, Anna, Megan, Oliver, and Poppy.
+They are owned by Liz Smith, a retired U.K. caterer, and were "discovered" by a film scout at an obedience competition.
+Their names are: Alice, Anna, Megan, Oliver, and Poppy.